 I worked where I could generate the most cash with the least amount of mental effort, because so much of my mind was in torment.
 That meant working long hours at menial tasks.
 After living in Houston a couple years I decided that I would learn to drive tractor trailers and then buy my own rigs and lease them to outfits that did that sort of thing.
 After truck driving for a couple years, I realized this life was not for me.
 During that period of time I met Julia who is my oldest son’s (Jeremy) mother.
 We were married 4 years and she left.
 During that time I managed to land a job with a Chemical Plant in Channelview, Texas.
 I worked there over 20 years.
 During the time that Julia and I where separated, I took a vacation and drove to a patch of East Texas woods to try and renew my childhood relationship with God.
 The Holy Spirit showed me a small tree with a vine growing around it.
 He had me cut down the tree and make a staff.
 Shortly after returning from East Texas and my experience with God and the strange commandment concerning the staff, I met a beautiful woman in a bar in Houston.
 We spent the next few years, together, wasting time.
 That relationship ended, after she told me how boring I was.
 After she left, I found out from a mutual friend that she was using cocaine.
 I was now 36 years old.

 At times, I tried to pray.
 However, I was in such deep bondage, I could only say the Lord's prayer.
-I also started reading a few verses from the bible one in a while.
+I also started reading a few verses from the bible once in a while.
 One evening, I walked outside the control room of the large chemical plant, where I worked and said the following words.
 “Lord I do not understand you and I do not trust those who claim to understand you.
 My life is going no where.
 I am wasting it away.
 Lord, if you are real, please take my life and make whatever you will with it.”
 Immediately, the lights came on.
 I began to be led, from the confusion I had lived in for so many years, into a more and more peaceful and orderly place.
 I began to pray with power, which I could never do before.
-Larry Gillum, a Baptist Counselor I was led by the Holy Spirit to see, shortly after praying that prayer, recommended that I attend Grace Community Church.
+Larry Gillum, a Baptist Counselor whom I was led by the Holy Spirit to see several months after saying that prayer, recommended that I attend Grace Community Church.
 It was located in League City and I was living in Pasadena very near Larry’s office.
 His office was located across the street from the largest Baptist Church in Pasadena, Texas, when he made this recommendation.
 It didn’t make much sense for a Baptist counselor to recommend a spirit filled nondenominational church over another church of his own denomination.
 However, many times the leading of the Holy Spirit only makes sense to the natural mind in hind sight.

 After attending Grace for a while, I attended a deliverance training session taught by a man named Richard Lot.
 I did this mostly out of curiosity.
 My attitude was this.
 "I don't believe I need deliverance but why not error on the side of humility and learn more about it. " Besides, my life was still not where it needed to be.
 By now, I had spent a lot of time in social settings with the same guys who were practicing praying for me, so during the prayer session, I remember thinking, "Gee, the people praying for me are worse off than me".
 After performing ritual prayers taught to the members of the deliverance team, by Richard Lot, they finally asked me if anything came to mind, that I might want to talk about.
 Actually I was more sure than ever that there was absolutely nothing at all that I wished to talk about with these guys.
 However, noticing the looks on their faces, I didn't want to discourage them, so I mentioned the only thing that came into my mind and that was the name "Othar".
 Everyone looked at me like I was a little weird and that was that.
 The session ended.
 A few weeks later one of the men who had prayed for me and who had personal problems dating back many, many years showed remarkable improvement in his life after counseling with a Baptist Minister, whose name was Dr. Joe Albright.
 The Holy Spirit strongly urged me to make an appointment with Dr. Albright.
 I did, but had to wait 6 months because he was booked up that far in advance.
 In May, 1993, I headed to the west side of Houston for a 3 day counseling session with Dr. Albright.
 I had arranged a week's vacation for the all day sessions, scheduled to last 3 days, consecutively, as the Doctor had requested.
-Again the Holy Spirit was at work, leading me to a Baptist deliverance minister through a contact I had met in a church that believed in the anointing of the Holy Spirit.
+Again the Holy Spirit was at work, leading me full circle to a Baptist deliverance minister through a contact I had met in a church that believed in the anointing of the Holy Spirit.

 I was met at the door of Dr. Albright's home by his wife, Rita, and quickly ushered into the presence of Dr. Albright, himself, standing in his study, where an impressive array of plaques covered the walls behind him.
 That array was more than enough proof to indicate that he had been completely obedient to the scripture that says, "Study to show thyself approved".
 However, he was very quick to say, that the Lord could use a rock to do what he did.
 Dr. Albright's appearance was that of a very tall man in his early 70's who’s most magnetic feature was that of his clear, piercing, blue eyes.
 While walking into his study after greeting me, he was quick to mention that he would charge no fees for his services.
 He said early on that I would be the beneficiary of his many days of fasting, which were not for me, but for a lady, he was seeing that evening.
 He added that she had been involved with a Satanic Cult.